Flipajs/FERDA/README.md

 ## Quickstart

-Activate environment if necesary:
+Activate environment if necessary:

 `$ conda activate ferda` or `$ conda activate ferda_noqt`

-Start GUI:
+Start gui:

 `$ python main.py`

+Create a new project.
+After finishing the new project wizard quit the gui.

 Note: when nothing is happening check the progress bars in the terminal.

-Or use command line interace:
+Process a project using command line interface (possibly on a cluster):

+`$ python ferda_cli.py --run-tracking --save-results-mot results.csv \
+--project <project folder> \
+--reidentification-weights /datagrid/ferda/models/180421_reidentification/Cam1_clip/best_model_996_weights.h5`

+For more check `ferda_cli.py` help:

 `$ python ferda_cli.py --help`

 ### Automatic Tracking

-1. new project
+1. create a new project
-2. set video range, tracking arena and settings (sane defaults can be accepted)
+    1. set video range tracking arena and settings (sane defaults can be accepted)
-3. teach algorithm to distinguish single and multiple animals
+    2. teach algorithm to distinguish single and multiple animals
         - sort out the regions into 4 categories using the buttons under the regions, the classifier will learn on the go
         - inspect the results in the *results viewer* by checking the *t-class* checker box
         - the animals should be correctly classified as single, multiple, etc.
-4. train algorithm to distinguish animal identities
-    - pick *id detection* tab
-    - click *compute features*
-    - click *auto init*
-    - click *learn/restart classifier*
-    - now decide N tracklets by setting the *certainity eps* and the number *N* and hitting *do N steps*
-    - repeat the last point as long as are the new decisions without much errors
+2. quit the gui and use `ferda_cli.py` for project processing
+3. inspect the results in the gui

 ### Creating Ground Truth